 The true firs, of which this tree is a member, are peculiar to the other evergreen trees in the park in that their symmetrical, barrel-shaped cones stand erect on the top-most branches, often giving the appearance of small birds sitting on the branch, when seen from a distance.
 Subalpine fir, the most abundant of the two true firs found in the park, occurs commonly at high and middle elevations, and also extends down to the lower altitudinal ranges in many places on both slopes of the range.
-At high elevations it is very small and stunted, often growing along the ground like a sprawling shrub when in exposed localities, but at the lower elevation it grows into a fairly large tree with a spire-like dense crown, often up to 75 or 80 feet in height and up to 2 or more feet in diameter.
+At high elevations it is small and stunted, aften growing along the ground like a sprawling shrub when in exposed localities, but at the lower elevation it grows into a fairly large tree with a spire-like dense crown, often up to 75 or 80 feet in height and up to 2 or more feet in diameter.

-The foliage is very dense, deep green, the new needles having a silvery tinge.
-The needles are flat, blunt at the tips, and grow out from all sides of the branchlets, but characteristically curve and crowd toward the top side of the branchlet, giving it a brush-like appearance.
-They are borne singly on the twig and range from 1⁄2 to 11⁄2 inches in length.
-The purplish cones are very symmetrical, almost barrel-shaped, before they open, ranging from 21⁄2 to 4 inches in length and about 11⁄4 to 11⁄2 inches in diameter.
+The foliage is dense, deep green, the new needles having a silvery tinge.
+The needles are flat, blunt at the tips, and grow out from all sides of the branchlets, but characteristically curve and crowd toward the top side of the branchlet, giving it a brushlike appearance.
+They are borne singly on the twig and range from $\frac{1}{2}$ to $\frac{1}{2}$ inches in length.
+The purplish cones are symmetrical, almost barrel-shaped, before they open, ranging from $\frac{2}{2}$ to 4 inches in length and about $\frac{1}{4}$ to $\frac{1}{2}$ inches in diameter.
 When mature, they become lighter in color and fall apart on the tree, shedding their scales and seeds, leaving the core of the cone still attached to the twig for some time.

-The bark is very thin, from 1⁄2 to 1 inch thick, generally smooth and grayish in color or occasionally hard and shallowly cracked on older trees.
+The bark is thin, from 1⁄2- to 1-inch thick, generally smooth and grayish in color or occasionally hard and shallowly cracked on older trees.
 The bark on younger trees is pocked with many conspicuous blisters, often up to 1 inch or more in length, which are filled with a sticky resin.
 This resin, or "balsam," is purported to be mildly antiseptic and formerly was used for medicine.
-The limbs are very tough and hard, and droop characteristically toward the ground, giving the tree its spire-like appearance.
+The limbs are tough and hard, and droop characteristically toward the ground, giving the tree its spirelike appearance.

-ALPINE FIR, SHOWING TWO LIGHT STRIPES ON UNDER SIDE OF NEEDLE
+SUBALPINE FIR, SHOWING TWO LIGHT STRIPES ON UNDER SIDE OF NEEDLE

-Needles grow singly on twig, blunt, $\frac{1}{2}$ to 1 inch long.
-Needles crowd to top of twig, giving it a brush-like appearance.
+Needles grow singly on twig, blunt, 1⁄2- to 1-inch long.
+Needles crowd to top of twig, giving it a brushlike appearance.
 Cones grow erect on branch, disintegrate on tree, purplish in color.